 The DevOps software development cycle has evolved to include tests at all phases of development.
 Testing never ends, and never should, in order to keep end-users happy.

 Back in the monolith age and at the beginning of the cloud age, developers used to complete development and then hand the application over to quality assurance engineers before deployment.
 But now, since applications are almost atomized in the cloud and applications are more complex, distributed, and asynchronous, the old routine for testing has irrevocably changed.
 Deployment is much more frequent than before and automated thanks to CI/CD pipelines.

 On the other hand, monitoring and observability are widely used in production environments, but pre-production environments are left out in the cold by observability solutions.
 To ease the load on developers, observability should be applicable to software tests for cloud applications by default.

 You run several unit tests every time before you push your code, and integration tests are run by CI automatically.
 You continuously test for errors to make sure your service is served to end-users fault-free.

 Testing helps us build more reliable, resilient, well-performing, and maintainable applications – if we have the ability to troubleshoot our tests quickly via observability.
 Instrumentation that enables us to troubleshoot our tests in CI environments is a valuable asset to have.

-	As discussed, tens - thousands of tests run automatically in a CI pipeline before a change in an application goes to production but this process is not easy as to speak.
-Thundra is yet to launch a product - Foresight - which addresses the visibility problems in CI environments.
+As discussed, tens of thousands of tests run automatically in a CI pipeline before a change in an application goes to production but this process is not easy as to speak.
+Foresight is a product that addresses visibility problems in CI environments.

-	Explore how Thundra Foresight works with popular open-source projects.
+Explore how Foresight works with your projects now.